Bright-Path/brightpath.github.io/src/content/beer/old-piney-pub-ale.md

 ---
-name: " Hand Pump: Old Piney Pub Ale Wet Hopped"
+name: " Hand Pump: McGowan's Cream Ale"
-abv: 4.3%
+abv: 4.5%
 description: >-
-  Malty | Golden
+  Crisp | Crushable | Awesome

-  An English style medium strength pub ale brewed with over 65 lbs of fresh Rakau hops from Murphy’s Hop Yard in Effort, PA.
+  Our cream served in a different fashion that enhances all the best qualities of this beer.
 tap: true
 tap_loc: 13
 canned: false